A guide of the buildings, residence halls, and other notable locations on campus.

 It was expanded once more in 2008.
 The College of Visual and Performing Arts along with the Dean of the college of art call Sharadin home.
 The building includes numerous classrooms for students, the Sharadin Art Gallery, and a gallery which showcases the works of current students in the program.

 The Stratton Administration Building is home to most of the upper-level administrators.
-Financial aid offices, student account offices, Dean of
+Financial aid offices, student account offices, Dean of students, dean of graduate studies, President and Vice Presidents offices, the registrar, and disability services are found in this building.

 This hall hosts about one hundred and forty students who, outside of CA's and other employees, are mainly freshmen.
 The first floor contains the Health and Wellness Center as well as counseling services, which treats any injured or sick students, along with providing access to counseling and therapy.
 The building is dedicated in honor of Bright W. Beck, a 1907 graduate of Keystone State Normal School.
 He was chair of the social studies department at KSNS and Kutztown State Teachers College.
 He later became dean of men at the school, retiring in 1951.
 He passed away in 1970.